 Smart and stylish; dark colours are preferred.

 Extended, warm handshakes that linger for a while are the traditional greeting among men.
 Since Nigeria has a large Muslim population and observant men will not shake hands with women, a safe, traditional greeting with a woman would be for a man to bow his head slightly when introduced.

 There is no standard practice for gift giving in Nigeria – although, if receiving a gift, be sure to reciprocate.
 When exchanging a gift or shaking hands, always use the right hand.

 Nigeria remains a patriarchal society, with traditional roles for men and women largely adhered to.
-Still, there are plenty of opportunities for women and many women can be found in senior positions within both the corporate and political sphere.
+Still, there are opportunities for women and, indeed, women can be found in senior positions within both the corporate and political sphere.

 Business culture in Nigeria

 New arrivals to Nigeria may experience culture shock in various aspects of their relocation, and the workplace is no different.
 Business culture in Nigeria is subject to a number of variable forces; over 250 different ethnic groups co-exist in the country and many foreign-owned multinationals have operations there.
 So, business etiquette demands that expats remain flexible and willing to improvise.

 It’s vital to cement a working business relationship with associates.
 Be prepared to be patient and to wait for this trust to develop before diving into the nuts and bolts of business discussions.
-For this reason, business meetings in Nigeria are very social occasions, providing the framework for the creation of solid interpersonal connections.
+For this reason, business meetings in Nigeria are social occasions, providing the framework for the creation of solid interpersonal connections.